cainamesoog/CISC486-Group-7/README.md

 ## Scripted Event
 The scripted events are tied to the witches’ progress with the potion-making.
 At specific thresholds, the knights will become harder, specifically:
-- **Ingredients 1-2:** Slightly increase detection radius and movement speed.
+- **Ingredients 1-2:** slightly increase detection radius and movement speed.
-- **Ingredients 3-4:** Further increase detection radius and movement speed.
+- **Ingredients 3-4:** further increase detection radius and movement speed.
-- **Ingredient 5:** Knights abandon patrol and **relentlessly chase** the witch carrying the final ingredient.
+- **Ingredient 5:** all knights will abandon their patrol and relentlessly chase the witch carrying the final ingredient.
 During the final chase, the knights can still be Stunned, but they will not enter the Reset state, creating a high-tension last push.
+(***NOTE** the fifth ingredient can only be collected once ingredients 1-4 are deposited)

 ---

-## Puzzle Elements
-- **Blocked Paths:** Arcane Witch must move objects to open routes.
-- **Rune Doors:** Require both witches to activate switches together.
-- **Guarded Corridors:** Fire Witch burns plants to clear paths.

----

 ## Environment
 The game will take place at the witches’ dungeon, which happens to be a convoluted maze.
 In the middle of the maze is where the witches will initially spawn, including where the cauldron is located.
 There will be areas of the map that have to be opened via the witches’ abilities, where Fireball will be used for burning down plants, and Zephyr will push objects away.
 The ingredient objectives will be spawned all around the map.

 ---
-## Basic Planning Factors
+# Basic Planning Factors

 ## Assets
 **Visual Assets:** I will be using free models found online for witches, knights, the cauldron, walls, floors, torches, herbs, crystals, etc.
 **Audio Assets:** I will be using free sounds also found online for footsteps, ambient dungeon noise, cauldron bubbling, item collection, etc. I may also include voice acting and royalty-free music.

 ## Team Information